Manipur: Shirui Lily festival underway; Ukhrul's cultural extravaganza soars on day 3

 The festival continues to promise excitement with two more days of diverse events.

+Day 4 will feature a mini-marathon, wrestling competitions, and a tug-of-war.
 It will feature the highly anticipated Round 3 of SheChef and the glamorous Miss Shirui Lily 2025 beauty pageant.

 Day 5, the grand finale on Saturday, will culminate with a spectacular closing ceremony at Bakshi Ground.
 Suman Billa, IAS, Director General of the Ministry of Tourism, will grace the event as the Chief Guest.

-The final round of the SheChef competition will take place, bringing the five-day celebration to a memorable close.
+Furthermore, the final round of the SheChef competition will take place, bringing the five-day celebration to a memorable close.